socalledsound/nu-scripts/week1/02-functional foundations/React-W1-04-pure-functions-side-effects.md

 ##### VO

 In the last video we reviewed functions and their role as the vital building blocks of javascript.
-Using functions we can seperate out and name pieces of code, and then use them to compose larger blocks of code.
+Using functions we can seperate out and name pieces of code,

+And, as we saw in the last video, we can also combine these functions in various ways to compose larger blocks of code.

 ---